Selective high schools and opportunity class placement procedures

 • lack of familiarity with the placement process, the English language, Australian culture and/or the NSW education system

-• the student’s academic performance on the practice opportunity class or selective high schools placement tests on the Selective Education unit’s website or other measurements or reports, such as IQ score, NAPLAN results, International Competition and Assessments for Schools (ICAS) testing, school reports or certificates and scholarship or coaching college testing
+• the student’s academic performance on the practice opportunity class or selective high school placement tests on the Selective Education unit’s website or other measurements or reports, such as IQ score, NAPLAN results, International Competition and Assessments for Schools (ICAS) testing, school reports or certificates and scholarship or coaching college testing

 • requests for reconsideration of an application on the basis of parent and/or carer or student expectation or disappointment at not receiving an offer or not being placed on a reserve list